Jungfraujoch: Yes or no? Is it a one-of-a-kind trip, or a trap?

 For an adventure world on top of a mountain.

 I spent four hours at the Top of Europe, but time just flew and it still felt too short.
-There is everything to keep you busy for the whole day, starting from an underground ice castle to restaurants, an observatory, a snow park and the highest chocolate shop in the world.
+There is much to keep you busy for the entire day.
+How about an underground ice palace, various restaurants, an observatory, a snow park and the highest chocolate shop in the world?
 The latter keeps your energy levels high at such altitude changes...

 For the experience of a lifetime.